falon/RBL/README.md

 `dnf install rblmanager-mailClassifier`

 ### By source
 Otherwise you can try these lapidary instructions.
+But I warn that I tried this setup only on Centos or Red Hat EL8 systems.
+Probably it works on EL7 systems too.
+I never tried to install this RBLMS on Ubuntu or Windows.
+Some hard tricks could be needed to work with these systems.

 Clone this repository.

 From home directory type `composer require dautkom/php.ipv4`.